ug-31/funcbox-combined/README.md

 # funcbox-combined

-## Authentication tech used : JWT Frontend : REACTJS  DATABASE : MONGODB
+## Authentication tech used : JWT, Frontend : REACTJS,  Database : MONGODB

 There are two folder Server and Client